itom-project/plugins/PCOCamera/docs/pcoCamera.rst

 **temperatures**: {double}, read-only
     list containg the current CCD, camera and power supply temperatures in degree celcius **coolingSetPointTemperature**: {int}
-    set point for the CCD cooling control in degree celcius **IRSensitivity**: {bool} [0,1]
+    set point for the CCD cooling control in degree celcius (only available if supported with this camera) **IRSensitivity**: {bool} [0,1]
     enables (True, 1) or disables (False, 0) the IR sensitivity of the image sensor, parameter is set to read-only if not available for the specific camera
 **pixelrate**: {int}